gempesaw/writing/published/diary-management.md

 still trying to learn!
 Of course, the biggest issue was remembering to actually remember to write in my diary in the first place.
-For a while, I had a Google Now reminder, but a daily reminder ended up clogging the entire Inbox interface, as they realy call reminders to the forefront there.
+For a while, I had a Google Now reminder, but a daily reminder ended up clogging the entire Inbox interface, as they really call reminders to the forefront there.
 So, I tried to figure out how to set a daily reminder in Emacs and came up with the following: